 The Bank estimates ECLs based on the present value of the expected payments to reimburse the holder for a credit loss that it incurs.
 The shortfalls are discounted by the risk-adjusted interest rate relevant to the exposure.
 The calculation is made using a probability-weighting of the three scenarios.
-The ECLs related to financial guarantee contracts are recognized within provisions, as disclosed in note 12.2 to the financial statements.
+The ECLs related to financial guarantee contracts are recognized within provisions.